ninadsachania/reverse-engineering-stories/README.md

-# reverse-engineering-stories
+# Reverse Engineering Stories

-A collection of reverse engineering stories.
-PR are welcome :-)
+This is a collection of links to various reverse engineering stories.